Kniphofia: The Exotic Torch Lily

-Kniphofia or also known as Torch Lily, Tritoma, Red Hot Poker, Knofflers, or Poker Plant, is an extraordinary perennial that graces gardens with its vibrant blooms throughout the summer and fall.
-It belongs to the Asphodelaceae family of plants and is native to Africa.
-Kniphofia is named after Johann Hieronymus Kniphof (1704-1763).
-He was a German botanist and physician who lived in the 18th century.
+Kniphofia, also known as Torch Lily, Tritoma, Red Hot Poker, Knofflers, or Poker Plant, is an extraordinary perennial that graces gardens with its vibrant blooms throughout the summer and fall.
+This captivating plant belongs to the Asphodelaceae family and is native to Africa.
+It is named after Johann Hieronymus Kniphof, a German botanist and physician who lived in the 18th century.